How To Cook Steak Perfectly Every Single Time

 After your steak has rested in its foil tent for a full ten minutes, it's time to slice.
 Using a sharp knife, slice the steak across the grain to maximize tenderness.
 Transfer your steak to a warm plate, and top with a bit more of the garlic butter from the pan.

-If you're looking for a great quick sauce for any steak, check out my recipe for Easy Red Wine Reduction Sauce.
+If you're looking for a great quick sauce for any steak, check out our recipe for Easy Red Wine Reduction Sauce.

 Check out our other recipes, tips & tricks for Easy, Effortless Entertaining from AWG Private Chefs!